 Renewables infrastructure across the regionGiven the Asia-Pacific region’s dominance in the renewable energy industry, it is not surprising that the region is home to some of the global leaders in the renewable energy sector.
 The likes of China, India, and Japan have all created dedicated projects aimed at sourcing renewable energies.
 However, while it is fair to determine that these countries lead the Asia-Pacific market, other countries in the region have also begun to delve into renewable energy generation.
 Southeast Asian governments, particularly in Indonesia and Malaysia, are expected to increase their renewable energy development budgets in the coming years.

 As hydropower is the cheapest renewable energy resource to produce, many countries have already established a hydropower infrastructure.
 Interestingly, China generated the highest volume of hydroelectric power worldwide in recent years.
 Other popular forms of renewable energy resources that have been developed throughout the region include solar and wind energy.
 Australia and India were also leading countries globally in terms of installed wind power capacity.

-While the renewable energy sector experienced significant growth throughout the Asia Pacific region, fossil fuels are, nonetheless, the most consumed energy source in the region.
+While the renewable energy sector experienced significant growth throughout the APAC region, fossil fuels are, nonetheless, the most consumed energy source in the region.
 Subsequently, renewable energy consumption was dramatically behind fossil fuel consumption across the region.
-Nevertheless, the Asia Pacific region does appear to be on the right path to renewable energy generation, which is important if the region is to continue to maintain social and economic development in the years to come.
+Nevertheless, the Asia-Pacific region does appear to be on the right path to renewable energy generation, which is important if the region is to continue to maintain social and economic development in the years to come.